vasile-paskardlgm/Cracking-Heterophily/README.md

 # Cracking-Heterophily-in-Coarsening-Based-Scalable-GNN-Training
 The supplementary materials for the paper: Cracking Heterophily in Coarsening-Based Scalable GNN Training: a Coarsening Residual View

-You can find the source code for model implementation and the complete manuscript with techinical appendix here.
+You can find something essential here:

+- Source code for model implementation in the `src` folder
+- Complete manuscript with techinical appendix `ISIT2025_CTH_Coarsening_for_heterophily_.pdf`